 Maria Lopez Gonzalez

 Maria was born in Mexico City but immigrated as a baby with her parents to North Carolina.
 She first was involved with SAF and the farmworker movement as an Into the Fields intern.
 That summer she spent the summer lobbying with New Frame following anti-union bills and advocating for tuition equity.
-She has also previously been a Solidaridad intern, Operations Manager, and currently helps coordinate Into the Fields.
+She has also previously been a Solidaridad intern, Operations Manager, and currently directs the ITF program.

 As a child, Victoria passed corn, tobacco, and wheat fields riding from her hometown of Florence, SC to her mother's jobs in Hartsville, Timmonsville, and Johnsonville.
 Still, she was a newcomer to the farmworker movement as an ITF Intern in 2018.
 Victoria returns to SAF as a Grassroots Organizer.
 After multiple international experiences, she is now dedicated to unveiling the injustices occurring in her own corner of the world.